bankcex/docs/the-mobile-wallet/api.md

 ### Fetch community

 Community is a set of contracts and services.
-Members of the community are users of the BankCEX network.
+Members of the community are users of the Bankcoin network.
 The community is configured via the plugins.

 ```text
 GET /communities/:communityAddress